matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 - The AA can only access its own storage (calling other contracts is allowed only in rare whitelisted cases).
 - The AA can not use context variables, e.g. `block.number`, etc.
-- It is also required that your account abstraction increases the nonce by 1.
+- It is also required that your account increases the nonce by 1.
 This restricition is only needed to preserve transaction hashes's collision resistance.
 In the future, this requirement will be lifted to allow more generic use-cases (e.g. privacy protocols).

 Transactions that violate the rules above will not be accepted by the API, though these requirements can not be enforced on the circuit/VM level and do not apply to L1->L2 transactions.